Welcome to Azure Stream Analytics

 Azure Stream Analytics is a real-time analytics and complex event-processing engine that is designed to analyze and process high volumes of fast streaming data from multiple sources simultaneously.
 Patterns and relationships can be identified in information extracted from a number of input sources including devices, sensors, clickstreams, social media feeds, and applications.
-These patterns can be used to trigger actions and initiate workflows such creating alerts, feeding information to a reporting tool, or storing transformed data for later use.
-Also, Stream Analytics is available on Azure IoT Edge runtime, and supports the same exact language or syntax as cloud.
+These patterns can be used to trigger actions and initiate workflows such as creating alerts, feeding information to a reporting tool, or storing transformed data for later use.
+Also, Stream Analytics is available on Azure IoT Edge runtime, enabling to process data on IoT devices.

 The following scenarios are examples of when you can use Azure Stream Analytics: